elc1798/alice/README.md

 # Alice

-Digital Assistant for Linux, inspired by Cortana, Siri, Alexa, and Google Assistant
+Digital Assistant for Linux (and Mac!), inspired by Cortana, Siri, Alexa, and Google Assistant

 ### Why did I decide to do this?